 Prioritize your calf workouts

-One of the best way to target you calves for growth is to prioritize them in your workout routine.
+One of the best ways to target your calves for growth is to prioritize them in your workout routine.
 This can be done in two ways.
 One by dedicating a specific day for calves only.
 This way will give you ample time to work the calves thoroughly and use as much volume as you want to exhaust all muscle fibers.
 The other way is by working on your calves first in the beginning of your workouts.
 This entails performing all of your calves exercises before you start working on another body part.
-This second way is however less preferred to the first method if you calves are lagging and you are targeting maximal muscle growth in minimal time.
+This second way is, however, less preferred to the first method if you calves are lagging and you are targeting maximal muscle growth in minimal time.

 Use heavy weight/low reps and light weight/high reps

-The ideal rep range for adding mass and strength is between 6 reps and 15 reps.
-This range where you can experience gains in strength and, more importantly, gains in size.
+- The ideal rep range for adding mass and strength is between 6 reps and 15 reps.
+This is the range where you can experience gains in strength and, more importantly, gains in size.

 Increase your calf workout frequency